 - Add fresh lime juice to taste.

-Smoothies make fruits interesting, especially if you do not like fruits.
-Make them as pre-breakfast drink and top up with some greens or nuts.
+Smoothies make fruits easy to consume, especially if you do not like fruits.
+Make them for breakfast or as a snack and top it up by blending in spinach or kale and add a few nuts or seeds.

-- Fruit smoothies are packed with calcium, protein, and fiber, which are essential to keep your body fit and active during pregnancy.
+- Fruit smoothies are packed with calcium, protein, and fiber, which are essential to keep your body nourished during pregnancy.

-- You can make smoothies with fruits like bananas, chickoos, strawberries, and mangoes or you can opt for green smoothies.
+- You can make smoothies with fruits like bananas, chickoo, strawberries, and mangoes or you can opt for green smoothies infused with spinach.

-Have it in limited quantities as it has caffeine in it.
+Have it in limited quantities — one cup a day — as it contains caffeine.

 - Place a teabag in the teapot.
 Add two cups of boiling water and steep it for three to five minutes.
 Remove the teabag and add a little amount of sugar to it to enjoy the drink.